nfrisby/frags/doc-drafts/ANNOUNCE.md

 So again: **don't use this version for important things!**

 I really want to pay that debt down.
-I think it's the greatest obstacle to growing a team around this stuff.
+I think it's the greatest obstacle to growing a collaborative team around this plugin.
-It feels like my burden to bear -- my mess to clean-up -- but if you're incredibly motivated, please have at it.
+It feels like my mess to clean-up, but if you're incredibly motivated, please have at it!
 I'll answer as many of your questions as well as I can.
 I do have a road map to make it easier (within a few months?) for others to work on the source.